mmyros/mmyros.github.io/github_io/pandas2.md

+# Pandas tools you didn’t know you needed 2: Groupby

-Very often, you need to do something to groups of rows of a dataframe that match some condition, for instance a certain mouse or brain region.
+Often you need to do something to groups of rows of a dataframe that match some condition, for instance a certain mouse or brain region.
 The most intuitive solution is to use a for loop.

 For instance, let's start with this dataframe: